landislab/landislab.github.io/papers/index.md

 # Papers

+This page summarizes papers and associated research projects coming out of our group.
+Every entry for each paper has a link to the pdf, while many entries also have links to video recordings (talks), blog posts, analysis code, and/or tutorials.

 ## 2023

  **SK Swiston**, **MJ Landis**.
 2023.
 Testing relationships between multiple regional features and biogeographic processes of speciation, extinction, and dispersal. bioRxiv 2023.06.19.545613.<br>